koxudaxi/poetry-pycharm-plugin/README.md

 ~~The plugin requires PyCharm 2020.1 or later (include other JetBrains IDEs)~~

-**PyCharm 2020.2.2 has extension points that are supported the plugin version 0.5 or later**

-I recommend the version to get all features and performance.
+**I recommend PyCharm 2020.2.2 and the plugin version 0.5 or later to get all features and performance.**

 ![search plugin](https://raw.githubusercontent.com/koxudaxi/poetry-pycharm-plugin/master/docs/search_plugin.png)